trungdq88/smart-doge/README.md

 This app simply calculating the next number with "clear" explanation why it should be the next number.
 Yeah.

+# How does it work?

+Simple, we can always find a `f(x)` function that match every number in the given sequence by solving a linear equations:
+(with `n` is the number of the number in the sequence)

+    f(x) = x^n + x^(n-1) + x^(n-2) + ... + x + 1

+When we found `f(x)`, we can easily calculate the next number in the sequence.
+Wow, much solution!

+This app uses Gaussian elimination algorithm found here http://martin-thoma.com/solving-linear-equations-with-gaussian-elimination/ with a small modification to make it work with fraction numbers using `mathjs` library.

 # Initial dev setup
 Make sure you have NodeJS v4.1.1 or above.